bekk/bekk-christmas/post/kotlin/creating-domain-specific-languages.md

 }
 ```

-These four function work in a very similar way, by the fact that they all first create a `Builder`, applies our "DSL-function block", and lastly either returns the built type or adds it to the parent context.
-Whenever we want to add the type to a parent context we need access to that context, and that is why `clazz`, `property` and `function` are implemented as extention functinon on their respective parent context.
+These four function work in a very similar way, by the fact that they all first create a `Builder`, then applies the customization, and lastly either returns the built type or adds it to the parent context.
+Whenever we want to add the type to a parent context we need access to that context, and that is why `clazz`, `property` and `function` are implemented as extention functions on their respective parent context.

-Infix function, specialization of `A.to(that: B)` just added to make things more readable
+In order to support writing `"statement" withType STRING` we need need to add another function to our codebase.
 ```kotlin
 infix fun String.withType(that: TypeName) = Pair(this, that)
 ```

-BodySpec isnt a thing in **kotlinpoet**, so added to make the creation of function-bodies a bit easier on the eyes.
+This is a specialization of kotlin's predefined `to` function.
+But we add `withType` simply to help readability in this case.

-Used the `operator unaryPlus`-overloading, as we need a way of capturing the strings within the `body` context.
+The last thing we'll look at is the `body`.
+Since `BodySpec` isn't something **kotlinpoet** provides we'll create our own abstraction in this case;
 ```kotlin
 class BodySpecBuilder(val funSpec: FunSpec.Builder) {
     operator fun String.unaryPlus() {